VEAF/documentation/mission-maker/airwaves.md

 -- message when a wave is triggered zone:setMessageDeploy("%s déploie la vague numéro %s")

+-- message to players when a wave is triggered zone:setMessageDeployPlayers("Vague numéro %s déployée, %s") -- the second parameter is a BRA or "MERGED"

 -- event when a wave is triggered zone:setOnDeploy(eventExporter.onDeploy)